Are car insurance companies open on bank holidays?

 You can use each of these tools for free and they will give you access to instant quotes.

 If you’re off of work and you want to find lower insurance rates, there are ways to get quotes.
-Get quotes for auto insurance through a brokerage-style tool and you can see how much each carrier will charge instantly.
+Get quotes for auto insurance through a brokerage-style tool and you can see how much each carrier will charge for your insurance policy, instantly.